LacunaSoftware/docs/docs.en-us/includes/alpha-codes-intro.md

 ```

 However, since the verification code plays an important role in protecting the access to your documents, we now offer
-the `AlphaCode` class on the *Lacuna.RestPki.Client* package to perform the code generation.
+the `AlphaCode` class to perform the code generation.

 <a name="update-code" />
 ## Updating your app to use *AlphaCode*